English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 Adding the Handle to the Cleft

 Attaching the handle to the cleft is a pivotal moment in making a cricket bat.
-The handle, typically made from cane and rubber, (although all our handles are made from cane and cork as the cork is lighter), is carefully fitted into the cleft.
+The handle, typically made from cane and rubber (though all our handles are made from cane and cork because cork is lighter), is carefully fitted into the cleft.

 This step requires a high level of skill to ensure a seamless and strong joint, as the handle plays a significant role in the bat's feel and performance.

-The alignment and fit of the handle are meticulously checked to guarantee optimal balance and control - in the trade this is called splicing and takes years to perfect and multiple jigs to make sure the dimensions are perfect.
+The alignment and fit of the handle are meticulously checked to guarantee optimal balance and control.
+In the trade, this process is called splicing and takes years to perfect, requiring multiple jigs to ensure the dimensions are perfect.

 Adding handles to cricket cleft